fossasia/open-event-server/docs/installation/local.md

 ```

 * **Step 1** - Install python requirements.
-You need to be present into the root directoryt  of the project.
+You need to be present in the root directory of the project.

 ```sh
 sudo -H pip install -r requirements.txt